suneel0101/django-easyrest/README.md

     * Then register your resource: `api.register(MyResource)`
     * Then include `api.get_urls` in your urlconf

+Note that because you are registering resources with an instance of `easyrest.API`, you can conceivably have many different API instances with different resources.
+EasyRest is flexible in how you use it.

 ## Format of Requests and Responses
 Let's use the example of ItemResource above.
 The urls generated are: